What to do in Krabi in one and a half days.

 Headphones por favor: I shall make you listen to this song until I finish my Thailand’s playas chapter, so just brace yourself!

 Vamos a la playa, oh, oh, oh ,oh oh, but how?
-If you are in BKK the best way to move around is by plain.
+If you are in BKK the best way to move around is by plane.
 Cheap companies, fast and no problem at all.
 We took our no problem flight to Krabi and there we met our amigos ecuatorianos from school, to start our yearly roadtrip where we drink and eat (and also shop) everything that our eyes can see.
 We get along just perfect because of these reasons:

 If you have amigos that can fulfill these memes, you are good to go!